 Quickstart

-This document provides a step-by-step guide to deploying and optimize a cluster with CloudPilot AI.
+This document provides a step-by-step guide to deploying and optimizing a cluster with CloudPilot AI.
 It covers cluster creation, connection to the CloudPilot AI console, installation of optimization components, and cluster rebalancing.

 Deployment Options